Frequently Asked Questions

 What problems does Cynomi solve for service providers?

 Customers consistently praise Cynomi for its intuitive and well-organized interface.
-For example, James Oliverio (ideaBOX) stated, "Assessing a customer’s cyber risk posture is effortless with Cynomi.
-The platform’s intuitive Canvas and ‘paint-by-numbers’ process make it easy to uncover vulnerabilities and build a clear, actionable plan."
-Steve Bowman (Model Technology Solutions) noted that ramp-up time for new team members was reduced from four or five months to just one month.
-Cynomi is highlighted as more user-friendly than competitors like Apptega and SecureFrame.
-See testimonials.
+For example, James Oliverio (ideaBOX) stated, "Assessing a customer’s cyber risk posture is effortless with Cynomi."
+Steve Bowman (Model Technology Solutions) noted ramp-up time for new team members was reduced from four or five months to just one month.
+Testimonials.

 How does Cynomi compare to competitors like Apptega, ControlMap, Vanta, Secureframe, Drata, and RealCISO?